glenrobertson/geojson-tilelayer-example/README.md

-# US States GeoJSON Tile Layer Demo
+# US States GeoJSON Tile Demo
-Serve GeoJSON tiles in Django and render them in Leaflet
+An example application that serves GeoJSON tiles using GeoDjango and renders them in Leaflet

 ## Introduction